ledudu/Java-9-Modularity-zh/docs/ch6.md

 > 因此，示例中新构建的层（如图 6-6 所示）的类加载器视图如图 6-9 所示。

-A single classloader is created for the new layer.
-Figure 6-9.
-A single classloader is created for all modules in the new layer
+<Figures figure="6-9">A single classloader is created for all modules in the new layer</Figures>

 The delegation between classloaders must respect the readability relations between modules, even across layers.
 It would be problematic if the new classloader didn’t delegate to AppClassLoader in the boot layer, but, for example, to BootstrapClass​Loader.
 Because rootmodule reads javafx.controls, it must be able to see and load those classes.
 Parent delegation of the new layer’s classloader to AppClassLoader ensures this.
 In turn, AppClassLoader delegates to PlatformClassLoader, which loads the classes from javafx.controls.